chromaticv1/ai-store-chooser/readme.md

     |-- .gitignore
     ```

-4. `pip install -r requirements.txt` to install libraries and modules required for this.
+5. Install the required libraries and modules.
+    ```
+    pip install -r requirements.txt
+    ```

 # Run
 1. `python src/app.py`
 2. Drag and drop price listing images into upload section and upload.
 Uploading something is required for the analysis bot to work.
-3. chat with the dataframe generated in the analysis secttion
+3. chat with the dataframe generated in the analysis section.